EvelynGriffith/containment-checking/writing/reflection.md

 ### Empirical Evaluation

-TODO: Provide at least three paragraphs that explain which containment checking algorithm is fastest, by how much it is faster, and how you knew that it was faster, referencing the data in the aforementioned command outputs and the data tables to support your response.
+Provide at least three paragraphs that explain which containment checking algorithm is fastest, by how much it is faster, and how you knew that it was faster, referencing the data in the aforementioned command outputs and the data tables to support your response.
 You should make sure that you answer each of the at least three research questions that you posed in a previous section.

-TODO: Make sure that your responses explain WHY certain configurations are faster!
+Make sure that your responses explain WHY certain configurations are faster!
-TODO: It is not sufficient to ONLY explain WHICH configuration is faster!
+It is not sufficient to ONLY explain WHICH configuration is faster!

 Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
 At